 - > the directors' use of the going concern basis of accounting in preparation of the financial statements is not appropriate; or - > the directors have not disclosed in the financial statements any identified material uncertainties that may cast significant doubt about the company's ability to continue to adopt the going concern basis of accounting for a period of at least twelve months from the date when the financial statements are authorised for issue.

 We have nothing to report in respect of these matters.

-Independent Auditor's Report to the Members of Pool Reinsurance Company Limited the overall audit strategy, the allocation of resources in the audit; and directing the efforts of the engagement team.
+Independent Auditor's Report to the Members of Pool Reinsurance Company Limited

 Key audit matters